Satyake/Udacity-ND-Azure/README.md

 #### Hyperdrive(ing) the NN with the optimizer and epochs
 For the purpose of the capstone project i have deided to conduct a Grid Sampling of Hyperparameter tuning for its epochs and the optimizer.
+The Optimizers were configred as "RMSPROP" , "ADAM" ,"sdg" and the Epochs were configured as 100, 200 and 500.
+No policy was used as this is a neural network.

 ### Deployment of NN